letidev/car-rental/README.md

 ### Users

-Users car register with email and password.
+Users can register with email and password.
 There is a constraint for unique emails.
 Once a user has registered, they can browse all of the cars in the company.
 They can browse their past rents and make a new car rental.

 The users can edit their profile details and change their password.